TanmayR0X/TanmayR0X/README.md

 # Hi, I'm Tanmay Rajput! 👋

 Welcome to my GitHub profile!
 I'm a passionate **BTech Computer Science** student with a strong interest in building innovative and user-friendly applications.
-I enjoy exploring both frontend and backend technologies to create impactful solutions.
+I enjoy exploring both frontend and other technologies to create impactful solutions.

 ## About Me
 - 🎓 **Education**: Pursuing BTech in Computer Science